SHARE

 Traditional search engine optimization (SEO) was about signaling relevance: the right keywords, structured markup, backlinks, and technical hygiene to help a search engine retrieve and rank your content.
 In that world, success meant aligning with the logic of an algorithm that matched pages to queries.

 Generative engine optimization (GEO) operates on a different premise.
 The engine isn’t finding your content to answer a query, it’s writing the answer.
-Your brand’s visibility depends not on being retrieved but on being referenced as a source inside a synthesized response.
+Your brand’s visibility depends not on being retrieved but on being referenced as a trusted source inside a synthesized response.

 GEO reframes the optimization challenge.
 It’s no longer just about how you get found.
 It’s about how you become part of the answer.
 That shift changes everything.